jaatay/bus-mall/user-stories.md

 -Have clearly explained directions on the task
--Be presented a list of items to choose from by clicking -Have an intuitive UI experience when navigating or performing actions on the site
+-Be presented a list of items to choose from by clicking -Have an intuitive UI experience when navigating or performing actions on the site -Recieve feedback while performing the tasks and after completion

 As a client advertiser